 [Gen. 12:6] And Abram passed through the land unto the place of Sichem, unto the plain of Moreh.
 And the Canaanite was then in the land.

-Plate 1.68, Fragment VIII: [Gen. 11:8] So the LORD scattered them abroad from thence upon the face of all the earth: and they left off to build the city.
+Plate 1.68, Fragment VIII: [Gen. 11:8] So the LORD scattered them abroad from thence upon the face of all the earth: and they left off to build the city and the tower.

 Plate 1.68, Fragment IX: [Gen. 11:12] And Arphaxad lived five and thirty years, and begat Salah:

-[Gen. 11:13] And Arphaxad lived after he begat Salah four hundred and three years, and begat sons and daughters.
+[Gen. 11:13] And Arphaxad lived after he begat Salah four hundred and three years, and begat sons and daughters and he died.

-Plate 1.68, Fragment X: [Gen. 14:15] And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.
+Plate 1.68, Fragment X: [Gen. 14:15] And he smote them, and pursued them unto Hobah, which is on the left hand of Damascus.